rgripper/whiskers-2/README.md

 I would maybe create terraform deployment instead of serverless to have more control (e.g. to run on Node v16, which is at LTS but still doesn't seem to be supported by serverless).

 ## TODO:

-Build a pipeline using Github Actions (to deploy serverless on AWS and frontend on Netlify)

 Add unit tests with `jest` + `react-testing-library` on the frontend.